OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket-part-2-is-format-relevant/index.md

   focal_point: Smart
   preview_only: false
 ---
 In [Part 1](https://onemoresummer.co.uk/post/do-late-born-players-really-excel-in-elite-cricket/), in covered Test cricket only, we found mixed evidence for the notion that late born cricket players excel at super-elite levels.
 In fact the ECBs own research Jones, Lawrence, Hardy (2018) (Ref 1) found Q1s to be over-represented for all disciplines combined in super-elite cricketers, spanning 9 International Test teams over a 20 year period.
 Both Jones et al and the data from Part 1 found differences by discipline, namely batters, spinners and fast bowlers.

-As well as differences by discipline is there any evidence of differences within format, i.e. within white ball cricket (ODI & T20I) rather than red/pink ball cricket (Test)?
+As well as differences by discipline, is there any evidence of differences within format, i.e. within white ball cricket (ODI & T20I) rather than red/pink ball cricket (Test)?

-As in Part 1 we used a criterion of the top 50 English players both for batters and bowlers for each additional format, ODI (50 over) & T20I (20 over).
+As in Part 1 a criterion of the top 50 English players both for batters and bowlers has been used for each additional format, ODI (50 over) & T20I (20 over).

 **ODI Batting**